bitsofcotton/consistency-boots/README.md

 form in the infected systems' operation and read them by hand (especially in hex).
-This is because infection needs to infect such binary by first-look, so it's a hard problem without op-codes nor mnemonics, binary structures (if the system adds and hides some binary, the infectioner needs the table of op-codes, so if there's a auto analyser that detects compilers' mnemonic table, the compiler infected needs to add higher order infectino.)
+This is because infection needs to infect such binary by first-look, so it's a hard problem without op-codes nor mnemonics, binary structures (if the system adds and hides some binary, the infectioner needs the table of op-codes, so if there's a auto analyser that detects compilers' mnemonic table, the compiler infected needs to add higher order infection, so same logic, if the binary and cross-compiler is unknown, some loop leads us to increase compiler binary size because cross-compiler mnemonic is unknown, cross-compiled compiler binary needs to be added infection codes, then, re-cross-compiled compiler binary also needs to add infection codes if the infectioner doesn't have self infection code detection.)